Mr-Jack-Tung/trust-align/README.md

 ### Evaluation Pipeline

-You can easily evaluate your model based on the formatted evaluation dataset by the following code:
+You can easily evaluate your model based on the formatted evaluation dataset by running the following code:

 ``` python
 from utils import RUN_Config